Basic methods of money management. Their weaknesses and strengths

 At the same time, the more global goals of applying these principles in trading are identical, that is minimizing the «drawdowns» of the trading account and maximizing profits.

 In this article, we will discuss minimization of risks.
-Just money-management and the correct position size calculation will protect your trading capital from default and safeguard you from the uncertainties about the future (nobody knows how many unprofitable trades can be next quarter).
+Just money-management and the correct position sizing will protect your trading capital from default and safeguard you from the uncertainties about the future (nobody knows how many unprofitable trades can be next quarter).

 This may be not obvious at first glance, but the competent position size calculation can create «miracles» with trade statistics.
 I think this word is appropriate as due to money-management your trading result can be much better than statistics of traders who don’t know or don’t use these methods.